DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 Observers execute code in response to the change.

 NSNotificationCenter is a little different.
-Observers register with the center instead of a Subject.
+Observers register with the center instead of the Subject.
 Then, any object can post notifications to the center.
 If a notification matches, an Observer fires.
 This is a publish/subscribe or message bus pattern.
 But I argue it's still a flavor of the Observer pattern.

 Observer creates decoupled code which everyone says is a good thing.
-But there is such a thing as too much of a good thing.
+But there is too much of a good thing.

 ## The #1 reason to avoid NSNotificationCenter

 **Flow of control is difficult to follow.**

 Any part of the codebase can register an Observer.
 Any object in the codebase can post notifications.
 It's like piecing together distant dots.
-Ctl+Cmd+F becomes your only tool.
+Control+Command+f becomes your only tool.
 A poor tool at that.

-It's easy for you to connect the dots as you're first writing code with NSNotifications.
+As the originating author, it's easy for you to connect the dots as you're first writing code with NSNotifications.
 Your project may never have another developer except you.
 But still, seeing code you wrote weeks or months ago might as well have been written by another person.
 Save your future self a headache and do something other than fire off notifications.

 In addition, it doesn't help Apple often uses NSNotificationCenter in the Cocoa and Cocoa Touch frameworks.
 In fact, use this [gist](https://gist.github.com/DavidNix/9596c2083380b50931e3) to see all notifications flying around.
 It's staggering.
 So, if you're realizing you often use NSNotifications, it's not your fault.
 Apple and beginner iOS books have deceived you.

+It's not your fault.

 # Alternatives

-The following is a list of alternative patterns in order of tightly coupled to loosely coupled dependencies.
+The following is a list of alternative patterns.
 Notice NSNotificationCenter is the last option.
 It should be your last resort!

 Let's take an example that you have a `User` object with a `fullName` and `profileImage` as properties (i.e. public instance variables).
 You also have a